-A buydown mortgage is a single family mortgage for which funds are escrowed to temporarily reduce the borrower's monthly payments during the early years of the mortgage.
+If any Mortgage is also a buydown mortgage, the Issuer is required to state that fact in the Annex.
+A buydown mortgage is a mortgage loan for which funds have been provided by someone other than the borrower to reduce the borrower s monthly payments during the early years of the loan.
 A buydown loan is based on an assessment that the borrower will be able to make higher payments in later years.
 Increases in the required monthly payments on such loans may result in a higher prepayment rate than that of non-buydown, single-family, level payment loans.
 Consequently, this may accelerate the payment of principal of the Securities.
 If the pool is a multiple issuer pool, no more than 10% of the original principal amount of the pool consists of buydown mortgage loans.